Ras Kass: Barmageddon

 In November 2012 Ras Kass stated that he had changed the name of his upcoming LP from P.U.M.A.
 (Pushin Underground Music Always) to Barmageddon.
 It was released on February 12, 2013.
 Barmageddon includes features from Kendrick Lamar, M. K. Asante, Bishop Lamont, Ice-T, Too Short, and Talib Kweli.

 Soul on Ice 2

 During an interview with Sway Calloway, Ras Kass announced that he is working on a sequel to his debut album Soul on Ice, called Soul on Ice 2.
 The album was released in September 2019.

 Political Contributions

 On July 28 2020, Ras Kass released the single "Freedom", advocating for the liberation of the American political prisoner Leonard Peltier.
 Produced by DJ Free Leonard, the track premiered on the DJ Kay Slay "Straight Stuntin" Show on XM Sirius Shade 45 Radio.

 Personal life

 Kass was raised Catholic, and has studied other religions.
 Ras shares twin sons Taj and Ras with singer/song writer New Orleans native Teedra Moses.
 His sons are part of the Rap/hip hop group Coast Contra.
+Kass younger sister, Tiffany Austin, is a jazz singer.